-Truancy officers monitor school attendance and work with school administrators, students, parents, and their communities for keeping students in school.
+A truancy officer monitors school attendance and works with school administrators, students, parents, and their communities to keep students in school.
 Truancy officers act as law enforcement specialists to the extent that they enforce school attendance laws established by state and local governments.

 Truancy officers: slackers’ public enemy #1

 Local school districts are generally eligible for federal funding, which is typically measured by the success levels of a school, including how many days the school conducts classes and how many students are attending.
 Schools with lax attendance may lose eligibility for funding.

 State and local laws typically require students to attend school between kindergarten and high school grades.
 Truancy officers assist schools with keeping students in compliance with these laws.

 Truancy Officers: doing more than ruining a day off

 Truancy is the official term for ditching school during grades K-12.
 Truancy officers contact truant students and their parents or guardians for determining why Rocky Rocket Science isn’t in school.
 These officers are typically not sworn peace officers.
 Duties of a truancy officer include:

 - Understanding and updating knowledge of applicable school district, community and state laws concerning school attendance